-The Gerdau's Code of Ethics and Conduct is the foundation that defines the Company's behavior and shows the commitment of conducting business ethically, which is passed on to employees, vendors, customers, shareholders and the community.
+The Gerdau Code of Ethics and Conduct is the foundation that defines the Company's behavior and shows the commitment of conducting business ethically, which permeates the actions and relationships with employees, vendors, customers, shareholders and the community.

-The Gerdau's Code of Ethics and Conduct must be followed by all employees, Officers, President and Board of Directors, and meets all legal ethics and compliance requirements applicable to publicly traded companies.
+The Gerdau Code of Ethics and Conduct must be followed by all employees, Officers, President and Board of Directors, and meets all legal, ethics and compliance requirements applicable to publicly traded companies.

 The current code is defined according to the Company's culture and the principle DO WHAT IS RIGHT.
-The code is organized with the chapters: safety above all; respect; obligation with third parties; conflict of interest; corruption prevention; laws and regulations; competition practices; donation and sponsorship; protection of company property; data protection; disciplinary procedures; ethics helpline.
+The code is organized with the chapters: safety above all; respect; obligation with third parties; conflict of interest; corruption prevention; laws and regulations; competition practices; accurate information; donation and sponsorship; protection of company property; data protection; disciplinary procedures; ethics helpline.

-The code in the chapter "ethics helpline" instructs all to follow a number of steps when reporting suspected breaches or violations with no fear of demotion, reprisal or retaliation.
+The code in the chapter "ethics helpline" instructs all to report suspected breaches or violations, with no fear of demotion, reprisal or retaliation.
 The Company has implemented an Ethics Helpline to which all employees and third parties may refer in the case of violations of the code, assuring confidentiality, anonymity, investigation of all cases, two-way communication for any needed follow-up and report of status to Risk Committee, Fiscal Council and Board of Directors.

 The purpose and the contents of the current Code of Ethics and Conduct have been made public to all employees and board of directors, with their understanding and formal agreement, and have been the object of periodically in-company training.
-For third parties there is a Code of Ethics and Conduct for third parties with similar content.
+For suppliers, service providers and customers there is a Code of Ethics and Conduct with similar content.